 Edge computing comes with a massive reliance on the hardware.
 What makes it worse is that Edge AI hardware which are available in the market today do not have any standardized units.
 Moreover, there are a number of elements such as use cases, power consumption, memory needs, processors, etc. which have to be considered.

 Hardware is one element of the AI model.
 It is not uncommon for developers to use multiple models and frameworks to create applications.
 This integration, however, can be challenging.
 Additionally, businesses might also make use of third-party platforms that would need fresh integration with the software and hardware used for Edge artificial intelligence.

 3. Limited expertise

 Edge AI applications are constantly evolving and so is every industry it is getting adopted into.
 Keeping up with this demand calls for having expertise across all the latest hardware selection, integration of tools, optimization of deployment and testing model to deploying and testing, etc. Finding a team of people who have the expertise of not just Edge AI but also the changing tech stack can be a challenge.

-Solving these challenges requires a skilled team who has an expertise in working with Edge devices and a plethora of Edge artificial intelligence use cases across industries.
+Solving these challenges requires a skilled team who has expertise in working with Edge devices and a plethora of Edge artificial intelligence use cases across industries, including generative AI services.
 Well, you don’t have to look very far.
 Appinventiv has helped over 25+ businesses across industries explore the power of Edge AI and use them across different use cases.
 Want to discuss your idea?
 Get in touch with our team of AI experts today!